Charles-Lillywhite/DSA/Algorithms/Sorting/Insertion-Sort/README.md

 INSERTION SORT:

 - In Bubble Sort, we effectively sorted from end-to-start by pairwise comparison.
-- In insertin sort we sort from start-to-end: we consider each element in the list in turn, each time determining where it should exist amongst the previous (sorted) elements.
+- In insertion sort we effectively sort from start-to-end.
+- We consider each element in the list in turn - each time determining where it should exist amongst the previous (sorted) elements - before **inserting** it at the correct loation.